uclnlp/fakenewschallenge/research/idea_dump.md

 - Generate questions based on the head and ask them of the body
 - It might be good to find out exactly how the disagreeing headlines tend to disagree.
 - In order for the body to _disagree_ with the head, whatever's said in the head must be mentioned somewhere in the body and it must explicitly state the opposite (or something v different).
 We could consider the head to be a 'query' over the body's sentences, and try to find matching sentences and then see if they have the same or different stances. i.e. identify top k matching sentences and then compare polarity to classify as agree or disagree.
 The torres paper compares the polarity of the summary and headline - but why not directly find the relevant sentences (i.e. the ones mentioning the same entities) and compare their polarity?
+- We could look into developing a _contradiction detection_ module to classify agree/disagree pairs.
+- We could use an attention mechanism to learn which body sentences are relevant to to head sentence.